Imperiled Bombus Conservation Task Force

 Research Needs

-Assessment of imperiled bumble bee population-level factors, including population health, geographical distribution, dispersal ecology of reproductive males and gynes, mating biology, population genetics, and pesticide registration to guide recommendations for long-term recovery practices.
+- Assessment of imperiled bumble bee population-level factors, including population health, dispersal ecology of reproductive males and gynes, mating biology, population genetics, and pesticide registration to guide recommendations for long-term recovery.

 Proposal Requirements

-- Maximum 3-page project proposal in English, French, or Spanish (Arial, 12-pt font, single spaced, 0.5 “ margins, with page numbers); references and resumes are not included in this page limit.
+- Maximum 3 page project proposal (Arial, 12-pt font, single spaced, 0.5 “ margins, with page numbers, references and resumes are not included in this page limit).
 This should include:

-- Proposal title and research team/individual with contact information, including email(s), physical mailing address, and telephone number(s).
+- Proposal title and research team with contact information, including email(s), physical mailing address, and telephone number(s).

-Sufficient background with a concise description of the problem(s) being addressed; the rationale and significance behind the proposed project with an explanation of how the research will directly inform actions to improve the recovery, persistence, and conservation of bumble bees; an overview of the methods used to carry out the proposed project; and expected outcomes/project deliverables.
+- Sufficient background with concise description of the problem(s) being addressed; the rationale and significance behind the proposed project with an explanation of how the research will directly inform actions to improve the recovery, persistence, and conservation of bumble bees; an overview of the methods used to carry out the proposed project; and expected outcomes/project deliverables

 Submission